 Pro Tip

-If you prefer watching videos to reading, hit play on the video version of this post below.
+If you prefer watching videos to reading, hit play on the video version of this post at the top of the page.
 Otherwise, keep scrolling to discover everything you need to know about the Japanese alphabet.

 Japanese Alphabet: 3 Branches, 1 System